nsj6646/PS/README.md

-Please Read code and run.
+Please read code and run.